Templates can be accessed by selecting the Templates menu from the Administration menu:

 - delete existing template

-- disable template (to prevent new documents to be created using this templates)
+- disable template (to prevent new documents from being created, using this templates)

 - filter out the list of the templates by: